Overview of the admission process

 International applicants from non-English speaking countries are required to pass the TOEFL with a minimum score of 570 on the paper-based test or at least 90 for the Internet-based test (iBT).
-For applicants applying for the Fall 2020, tests taken before June 1, 2018 will not be accepted even if your score was reported to Berkeley.
+For applicants applying for Fall 2021, tests taken before June 1, 2019 will not be accepted.

 TOEFL is administered by the Educational Testing Service.
 You can obtain detailed information from the TOEFL website, or contact TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, NJ 08541-6151, (609) 771-7100.
 Copies of the TOEFL Bulletin are also available at U.S. educational commissions and foundations, binational centers, and private organizations such as the Institute of International Education (IIE).